 Why interest rates are climbing

 That’s what happened in the spring of 2020.
-After the Federal Reserve slashed rates by a point and a half in March 2020 in response to economic softening from the coronavirus pandemic, nearly all of the issuers tracked weekly by CreditCards.com — with the notable exception of Capital One — lowered new card APRs as well.
+After the Fed slashed rates by a point and a half in March 2020 in response to economic softening from the pandemic, nearly all of the issuers tracked weekly by CreditCards.com — with the notable exception of Capital One — lowered new card APRs as well.

 Since then, most new cards included in this rate report continued to advertise the same APRs throughout the pandemic.
 As a result, the national average card APR hardly budged for nearly two years, remaining within a rounding distance of 16 percent for nearly 24 months.

 But now that the prime rate is climbing, credit card offers are following suit.
 Current credit card holders will also see their rates climb, causing their debt to become much more costly to carry.

 CreditCards.com’s Weekly Rate Report

 Methodology: The national average credit card APR comprises 100 of the most popular credit cards in the country, including cards from dozens of leading U.S. issuers and representing every card category listed above.
 (Introductory, or teaser, rates are not included in the calculation.)

 Updated: March 22, 2023